AndresEscobedo/inpulso-ml-churn/kubemini-test-ml/README.md

 # ML Churn Deployment Project

 This repository packages everything needed to train, evaluate, and deploy churn (employee attrition) models with FastAPI, Docker, Docker Compose, Minikube, and Google Kubernetes Engine (GKE).
-Traffic is split between a main model and a canary model by a dedicated Elector service that honors configurable weights.
+Traffic is split between a main model and a canary model using a Streamlit-based Elector UI that applies a configurable canary split.

 ## Architecture diagram